10 Apple Watch Tips and Tricks Everyone Should Know

 4. Eject Water From Apple Watch After a Swim

-Apple Watch Series 2 (our review) and Series 3 have a water resistance rating of 50 meters, which means you can wear them while swimming.
-However, water can get inside the speaker or the microphone port, leading to temporarily muffling or less accurate barometer altitude measurements.
+The Apple Watch Series 2 and later has a water resistance rating of 50 meters, which means you can wear it while swimming.
+However, water can get inside the speaker or the microphone port, leading to temporary muffling or less accurate barometer altitude measurements.

 5. Take Photos With Your Apple Watch